RanvierMUD/ranviermud/docs/extending/classes.md

       cost: energyCost,
     },

+    /* Note on Resource Costs:
+      Ranvier also supports multiple resource costs.
+In this case, the value of resource would be an array of objects with the 'attribute' and 'cost' properties, as seen above.
+    */

     // Cooldown is the number of seconds the player must wait before using this skill again
     cooldown: 6,